The aim of this petition

 Prior to ECT, providers will establish patient's cognitive functioning baseline and then track neurological and neuropsychiatric changes yearly for the duration of the patients' life as they would for any other procedure known to cause delayed progressive sequalae.

 Establish baseline brain function and cognition to allow doctors, patients and family members to quickly identify possible brain injury and (if necessary) track development of Dementia Pugilistica/Chronic Traumatic Encephalopathy caused by repetitive head injury using the following quantitative assessments.
 Provide appropriate assessments for repetitive head Injury for every person with a history of ECT to improve quality of life by immediately doing the following assessments:

 - Multi-modal QEEG with evoked potential testing to establish baseline brain activity before treatment, during treatment and every 18 months thereafter.

 - Videonystagmography (to assess vestibular function, central motor function, CNS injury, retinal impairment, and vertigo.)

-- 3T MRI SWI before ECT to identify whether patient has contraindications for treatment (brain bleeds)
+- 3T MRI SWI before and after ECT to identify whether contraindications for treatment or brain bleeds caused by treatment.

 - S100B protein serum blood testing (before each treatment, after final treatment and yearly thereafter)